Latent-ImagesPhotographer Male Austin, Texas, US

 Well published photographer with almost 30 years of experience specializing in athletic models.
-My work is used by publishers for calendars, greeting cards, and photo art anthologies.
-I also sell signed prints to private collectors.
+My work is used by publishers for calendars, greeting cards, and photo art books.
+I sell signed prints to private collectors.
 Seeking athletic collegiate models comfortable doing A&F type modeling.

 I have done 4 European calendars, as well as feature articles & stock images profiling my work in magazines and books from 1999 to 2014.
 My first monograph FOND MEMORIES from German Publisher Bruno Gmünder was released in April, 2014 for worldwide distribution.

-Models must be 18 years of age and have a government issued ID* before we work together. .
-Models earn an hourly fee and may use some of the images self-promotion.
-My Average model earns $75 - $150 per hour.
+Models must be 18 years of age and have a government issued ID* before we work together.
 The average session is one to two hours.

-* A Government issued ID is a Drivers License, Military ID or Dependent ID Card, State Issued ID Card or a Passport.
-The ID must have your picture AND your date of birth and must be issued by a government agency.
+* An acceptable ID is a Drivers License, Military ID or DOD Dependent ID Card, State Issued ID Card or a Passport.
+The ID must have your picture AND your date of birth.

 HINTS FOR NEW MODELS